 Police light bars are customizable, they work with other light systems and sirens and you can choose from various different colors.
 The most popular options for police vehicles are red, white and blue.

-Police warning lights come in all kinds of different shapes and sizes and they enable officers to undertake jobs safely and effectively.
+Police warning lights come in all kinds of different shapes and sizes and they enable officers to undertake jobs safely and effectively, whether they using a roof mounted light bar, or undercover visor emergency lights.
 Whether you’re patrolling the city streets, you’re in pursuit of lawbreakers, you’re managing traffic or you’re breaking up crowd trouble, there are lights out there can increase safety and enable you to do your job to the best of your ability.

 Firefighters risk their lives on a daily basis to extinguish flames and secure and protect homes and business premises, but they also undertake a host of additional jobs.
 The modern firefighter isn’t just required to hose burning buildings, and the job description goes way beyond conventional training.
 Firefighters are trained to assist with operations such as helping police and paramedics at the scene of road traffic accidents, managing toxic and hazardous materials, monitoring traffic and clearing debris from the road surface.
 As a firefighter, you want to feel confident that your vehicle has everything you need to do your job as best you can.
 Equipping your fire truck with emergency lighting is beneficial both for the crew and the public.